apache/arrow/docs/source/cpp/streaming_execution.rst

 `scan` is an operation used to load and process data, and the behavior of is defined using :class:`arrow::dataset::ScanNodeOptions`.
 This option contains a set of definitions.
 The :ref:`dataset<cpp-dataset-reading>` API also use scanner for processing data.
+In contrast to `source` operation, `scan` operation can load the data and apply scanning operations like filter and project to the loaded data.

 Creating a Scan `ExecNode`::